top of page

 Legendary-artist-Joan-Miro-in-the-Lacouriere-studio

-The legendary artist Joan Miró in the Lacourière Atelier
+The artist Joan Miró in the Lacourière Studio.

 THE MASTERS WHO SHAPED US

-Picasso, Matisse, Chagall, Miró, Dalí, Giacometti, Soulages—artists who defined the 20th century found in the atelier a partner equal to their ambition.
-Over time, Lacourière became the printmaker of record for many of their most important editioned works, drawing on the full vocabulary of the craft: etching, engraving, aquatint, sugar-lift, mezzotint, intaglio, and lithography.
+Picasso, Matisse, Chagall, Miró, Dalí—artists who defined the 20th century found in the studio a partner equal to their ambition.
+Over time, Lacourière became the printmaker of choice for many of their most important editioned works, drawing on the full vocabulary of the craft: etching, engraving, aquatint, sugar-lift, mezzotint, intaglio, and lithography.

 Jacques-Frelaut-and-Picasso-at-La-Californie

-Pablo Picasso and Jacques Frélaut holding a copper etching plate at the artist’s residence, La Californie, Cannes, 1961
+Pablo Picasso and Jacques Frélaut at the artist’s residence, La Californie, Cannes, 1961

 LACOURIÈRE AND PICASSO